coursekata/quarto-inline-svg/README.md

 The process is intentionally minimal so that you can retain all of the other features that Quarto offers regarding figure captions, labels, etc.

+> **Note**: This is similar to the [`embed-resources` Rendering option](https://quarto.org/docs/reference/formats/html.html#rendering).
+The difference is that this will only embed SVG files and not other resources.

 To illustrate, here is the first plot from `example.qmd` which has a few other examples using different Quarto features.
 This first markdown block is the YAML header and plot code for a basic plot that we want to render as SVG, run through the filter, and print to the output.

 ````markdown